orta/notes/apps/migrating-from-spotify.md

 # Migrating from Spotify

 My core tension with Spotify's growth has been about the expansion into Podcasts, and how that changes the app and music streaming services over time.
+I've largely been able to handle that by hacking the desktop apps source code to de-gunk it, but there's also a more fundamental feeling that they are ruining an open ecosystem and there's not many of those left on the web.

  But once again, Spotify is in the news for [their deal with Joe Rogan](https://www.theverge.com/2022/2/3/22915456/spotify-ceo-joe-rogan-daniel-ek-town-hall-speech-platform-podcast), it feels like about once a year I've thought of migrating away from Spotify but never quite figured out an answer to what leaving Spotify looks like.
 I figured maybe I should get around to it this time.

 ### How I use Spotify